open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 The following sections describe the core user-facing components of the SDK.
 Each component section includes:

-- A brief description, including a link to the javadoc type reference.
+- A brief description, including a link to the Javadoc type reference.
 - If the component is a
   [plugin extension interface](#sdk-plugin-extension-interfaces), a table of available built-in and `opentelemetry-java-contrib` implementations.